baleshwar-mahto/map_entered_variable_simplification_python3/README.md

 Install python 3 version from  [here](https://www.python.org/downloads/)

 ## Usage on your Local Machine

 It's fairly simple .
-All you need is a text editor and terminal (in case of Linux or Mac ) or any IDE like PyCharm or Spyder,etc .
+All you need is a text editor and terminal / Command prompt .

-The next step , just copy and paste the raw version of project.py code present in the main page of mev-project .
+Open any editor of your choice and just copy and paste the raw version of project.py code present in the main page of mev-project and save it as project.py .

+__On Windows__

+ Refer the screenshot below to run project.py in windows .

+__On Mac or any Linux distro__

-In case you are using Mac or Linux for testing this code and have  saved the code in your system as project.py ,then open the terminal and move to the directory where you have saved the project.py and type as below to run it.
+If you have  saved the code in your system as project.py ,then open the terminal and move to the directory where you have saved the project.py and type as below to run it.

 __$ python3 project.py__

-If you are using any IDE in Windows or Mac , simply run the code using the " Run " button available in the IDE .

 To get the desired result , enter any number between 1 and 16 (including both) and then enter that many number of terms in ascending order as shown in the screenshot below .